rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 configuration parameters operate at the level of component, and apply to executables in the component only
 {{% /notice %}}

-In line with the 12-Factor application philosophy rapyuta.io allows the package author to pass configuration as environment variables that may be consumed by executables running  within a component.
+In line with the 12-Factor application philosophy, rapyuta.io allows the package author to pass configuration as environment variables that may be consumed by executables running within a component.

 These are mapped to environment variables made available to your code.
-They are modelled as key-value pairs (where both the key and the value are strings) accessible by the user’s code using standard environment variable look up techniques provided by the programming language.
+They are modelled as key-value pairs (where both the key and the value are strings) accessible by the user’s code using standard environment variable look-up techniques provided by the programming language.

 The package author can choose to provide default values.
 These values may be overridden by the user while deploying the package.